Pyrxx/WaveJumper/update.md

 ## Functionality
 - The script scans the target directory for audio files with a .m4a extension.
-- For each file, it computes a SHA-256 hash to uniquely identify its content.
+- For each file, it computes a SHA-256 hash to detect file changes.
-- It uses the Mutagen library to extract metadata such as artist, title, genre, comments, and embedded cover art from the audio file.
+- It uses the Mutagen library to extract metadata such as artist, title, genre, comments, and embedded cover art (which is cropped/resized to 1:1 aspect ratio at 512x512) from the audio file.
 - It gets the duration and generates a normalized waveform summary using librosa and audioread, representing the overall amplitude for visualization purposes.
 - It parses and removes a date from the track title based on naming conventions.
-- All extracted data is compiled into a structured list.
 - The tracks are sorted by filename in descending order.
 - Finally, it outputs all the track data as a JavaScript array and exports it to music.js for web or app consumption.